maystey/uct_nassp_cm2020/CHAPTERS.md

 ## If Statements

 ### Complete
+- Intro
+- Booleans
+- Comparison Operators

 ### Incomplete

-- Logical Operators - Incomplete
+- Logical Operators
     - More examples needed

-## For and While Loops - Incomplete
+## For and While Loops

+### Complete
+- Intro
+- For Loops
+- List Comprehension
+- While Loops
+- Breaking Out of Loops

+### Incomplete

+### Not Started
+- Else Statement and Loops
+- Embedded Loops

 The remaining sections here are not a priority
-- For loop examples - Not started
+- For loop examples
-- While loop examples - Not started
+- While loop examples

 ## NumPy - Not Started